laravel/docs/queues.md

     use Illuminate\Queue\Middleware\RateLimited;

+    /**
+     * Get the middleware the job should pass through.
+     *
+     * @return array
+     */
     public function middleware()
     {
         return [new RateLimited('backups')];
     }

-If you are using Redis, you may use the `RateLimitedWithRedis` middleware, which is specific to Redis and is more efficient.

-> {note}  Releasing a rate limited job back onto the queue will still increment the job's total number of `attempts`.
+Releasing a rate limited job back onto the queue will still increment the job's total number of `attempts`.
 You may wish to tune your `tries` and `maxExceptions` properties on your job class accordingly.
+Or, you may wish to use the [`retryUntil` method](#time-based-attempts) to define the amount of time until the job should no longer be attempted.

+> {tip} If you are using Redis, you may use the `RateLimitedWithRedis` middleware, which is fine-tuned for Redis and more efficient than the basic rate limiting middleware.

 <a name="preventing-job-overlaps"></a>
 ### Preventing Job Overlaps

-Laravel includes a `WithoutOverlapping` middleware that allows you to prevent job overlaps based on a key.
+Laravel includes a `WithoutOverlapping` middleware that allows you to prevent job overlaps based on an arbitrary key.
 This can be helpful when a queued job is modifying a resource that should only be modified by one job at a time.

-For example, let's say you have a refund processing job and you want to prevent refund job overlaps for the same order ID.
-To accomplish this, you can simply include the `WithoutOverlapping` middleware on your refund processing job:
+For example, let's imagine you have a refund processing job and you want to prevent refund job overlaps for the same order ID.
+To accomplish this, you can return the `WithoutOverlapping` middleware from your refund processing job's `middleware` method:

     use Illuminate\Queue\Middleware\WithoutOverlapping;

+    /**
+     * Get the middleware the job should pass through.
+     *
+     * @return array
+     */
     public function middleware()
     {
         return [new WithoutOverlapping($this->order->id)];
     }

-Any overlapping jobs will then be released back to the queue.
-You may also provide a delay in releasing the job:
+Any overlapping jobs will be released back to the queue.
+You may also specify the number of seconds that must elapse before the job will be attempted again:

+    /**
+     * Get the middleware the job should pass through.
+     *
+     * @return array
+     */
     public function middleware()
     {
         return [new WithoutOverlapping($this->order->id)->releaseAfter(60)];
     }

-If you wish to delete all overlapping jobs, you can use the `dontRelease` method:
+If you wish to immediately delete any overlapping jobs, you may use the `dontRelease` method:

+    /**
+     * Get the middleware the job should pass through.
+     *
+     * @return array
+     */
     public function middleware()
     {
         return [new WithoutOverlapping($this->order->id)->dontRelease()];
-    }

-<a name="limiting-concurrent-jobs"></a>
-### Limiting Concurrent Jobs

-> {note} This feature requires that your application can interact with a [Redis server](/docs/{{version}}/redis).

-You may specify the maximum number of workers that may simultaneously process a given job.
-For example, using the `funnel` method of the `Redis` facade, you may create a middleware to limit jobs of a given type to only be processed by a maximum of two workers at a time:

-    public function handle($job, $next)
-    {
-        Redis::funnel('key')->limit(2)->then(function () {
-            // Lock obtained...

-            $next($job);
-        }, function () {
-            // Could not obtain lock...

-            return $job->release(10);
-        });
     }

 <a name="dispatching-jobs"></a>